tangys18/open-source-for-TODA/README.md

-# open-source-for-jei
+# open-source-for-TODA
-code will be released as soon as the paper is admitted by the journal jei
+code will be released as soon as the paper is admitted by the journal